OK, Zoomer: Three Quick Things

 A recent surge in compromised Zoom accounts and meetings is prompting these reminders:

-Do not publish Zoom meeting links or passwords on social media or public websites.
+Do not publish Zoom meeting links or passcodes on social media or public websites.

 Always use the Single sign-on (SSO) option — which uses your SUNet ID and password — when logging in to your Zoom account.